ellibot88/DDX-Bricks-Examples/README.md

 2. Copy index.js into 'JavaScript' tab, index.css into 'CSS' tab, and index.html into 'HTML' tab

-3. Follow README instructions for the brick you are installing
+3. Follow README instructions for the brick you are installing (found in the folder for the brick)

 4. Click the 'Run' button to test app